Chiv2-Community/unchained-wiki/docs/server-hosting/setup-guide.md

 For advanced server configuration options, including network settings, see our [Server Configuration Guide](configuration.md).

+For information on how to moderate your server, including kicking and banning players, see our [Server Moderation Guide](moderation.md).

 ## Port Forwarding

 **NFO Hosts:** NFO servers have automatic port forwarding—you don't have to do anything here.